adelansari/Flux-in-Lattice/README.md

 The code "project.m" will perform the following tasks:
 1. Ask the user to specify the length of the region or mesh size.
 2. Specify the number of divisions or number of meshes.
-3. Enter the macroscopic absorbtion cross section.
+3. Enter the macroscopic absorption cross section.
 4. Enter the Diffusion coefficient.
 5. Entering the flux values.
 6. Displaying the flux coefficients in Matrix form.